+“We know that exercise can, and does, alter brain chemicals such as endocannabinoids, GABA and glutamate, helping to improve both anxiety and depression,” says Dr Lynne Drummond, Consultant Psychiatrist and Senior Lecturer with South West London and St George’s NHS Mental Health Trust.
 It is important to find activities where you can release your stress and anxiety.
 Physical activities release endorphins in your body which serve as natural painkillers inside your brain.
 Moving your body through yoga, jogging, running, or any other sport can help you with this.
 Any activity which gets your body moving can help you with this process.

 For its full effectivity, doctors recommend dedicating at least 10 minutes of any kind of aerobic activity.
 However, it is crucial to speak with a professional with the best exercise routine which will not negatively affect the pregnancy.

 There may be times that you are not comfortable talking about your feelings, but it is essential that all of those emotions go somewhere.
 This way, it won’t build up inside you.